asleepace/asleepace.com/src/content/blog/try.md

 What I do like about this example, it that it demonstrates several key issues with the try / catch pattern, especially relating to Typescript:

 - values are scoped to their respective block
-- errors are not guarenteed to be of type `Error`
+- errors are not guaranteed to be of type `Error`
 - retries can becomes extremely verbose
 - it isn't clear if a function throws